September 20, 2022

 Trees providing a bit of respite from the afternoon sun

 I had my sights on ending in the town of Larrabetzu, 17 kilometers past Guernica.
 I’d certainly gotten up early enough to hike a 36-kilometer day.
-But honestly, as the afternoon wore on, I just wasn’t feeling the motivation to hike seemed to disappear.
+But honestly, as the afternoon wore on, I wasn’t feeling it.
+My motivation to hike seemed to disappear with each step.

-Charles told me, at least three times today, that he and Renato were heading to a private albergue in Eskerika – which was only 10 kilometers past Guernica.
-As the balls of my feet start to feel sore from the miles, I began to see the wisdom of stopping in Eskerika too.
+Charles told me, at least three times today, that he and Renato were heading to a private albergue in Eskerika, which was only 10 kilometers past Guernica.
+As the balls of my feet started to feel sore from the miles, I began to see the wisdom of stopping in Eskerika, too.

 I’d been on the fence about whether to make a reservation today, and I still hadn’t made one while I was in Guernica (where I’d access to wi-fi), so I was going to roll the dice.
 If the albergue in Eskerika had beds available there, I’d stop after just 29 kilometers for the day.